thekakamask/Bookshelf/README.md

    - 📚 Display a list of books :

       - ✅ **Done** Fetch and display a list of books from the Google Books API.
-      - 🟩 **In progress** Show book details including title, author, and image.
+      - ✅ **Done** Show book details including title, author, and image and some additional information.

    - 🎨 **Modern and Fluid Interface**: